jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/pilots.rst

 Rare double ace in Short and Long.
 Can't learn First is inconsequential but can't earn Duel and Speed hurts.
 Must take a Melee skill for some reason.

-From the skill slot and number of short skill thresholds, he was initially designed to have more short skills.
+From the skill slot size and number of short skill thresholds, he was initially designed to have more short skills.

 ------------------------------
 Porunga